Ahmed-Faqiri/imageselector/README.md

 # imageselector

-A new Flutter pratice project.
+A new Flutter practice project.

 preview photos taken from your camera or gallery in the app